preames/public-notes/riscv-spec-minutia.rst

 zicntr
 ======

 The wording which defined the RDCYCLE, RDTIME, and RDINSTRET counters was removed.
-At some later point, they were re-added to the specification as Zicntr.
-I have not tracked down the change or document version which corresponds to this addition.
-It is *not* document version 2.2.
+They were re-added to the specification as Zicntr in `commit 77aff0 <https://github.com/riscv/riscv-profiles/commit/77aff0b84edab1fb35dd7080a7371765d28c4da3>`_ in March 2022.

+That change includes the following verbage:

+"NOTE: Counters and timers (now known as Zicntr and Zihpm) were frozen but not ratified in 2019, as they were removed from the base ISAs during the ratification process.
+Due to an oversight they were not later ratified.
+As they are required for the RVA20 and RVA22 profiles, the proposal is to ratify these extensions in 2022 and retroactively add to the 2020 and 2022 profiles as an exception."

 The ratification status is unclear.
 Zicntr appears in the `current draft specification <https://github.com/riscv/riscv-isa-manual/releases/tag/draft-20230131-c0b298a>`_ without any indication it might be un-ratified, but late last year we a `call for public comment <https://www.reddit.com/r/RISCV/comments/yq73r4/public_review_for_standard_extensions_zicntr_and/>_`.
 I don't see any formal indication these have been fully ratified.
 The best summary of status I can find is `this issue on the profiles repo <https://github.com/riscv/riscv-profiles/issues/43>`_, but even that is not conclusive.